hlelo101/Mini-Google-App/README.md

 # Mini-Google-App
-A minimalistic app that allows you to search on Google.
+You can search on Google with this desktop app